 - May be served lukewarm.
 Do not serve cold, straight out of the refrigerator!

 - With large seedless grapes (until recently, not easily obtained in...
 France) instead of cherries, it also turned out well.
-One of these days, I will try one with Armagnac-soaked prunes.
+One of these days, I will try one with Armagnac-soaked prunes, i.e., a Gascon-style "far breton".

 - I have made the same recipe with small blueberries (I used frozen berries; thaw out completely, drained well, and even squeezed out most of the juice).
-Not great, and I do not recommend it.
+OK, but a little too moist for my liking.